 What is a General Power of Attorney?

-A General Power of Attorney (also called a financial power of attorney) is a legal document that gives an individual, called your "Attorney-in-Fact," the authority to act on your behalf in financial matters.
-The timing, circumstances, and specific powers associated with that authority are all choices that would be outlined in your Power of Attorney document.
-This authority can be quite broad or extremely limited, depending on your preference.
+A General Power of Attorney (also called a Financial Power of Attorney) is a legal document that gives an individual (your “Attorney-in-Fact”) the authority to act on your behalf in various legal and financial scenarios.
+The timing, circumstances, and specific powers associated with this authority are all choices covered in your Power of Attorney document.
+Depending on your preference, this authority can be quite broad or extremely limited.

 What is a General “Durable” Power of Attorney?

-People often hear the term "Durable" associated with Power of Attorney documents or in legal discussions.
-This term just indicates the circumstances under which you want your General Power of Attorney to be active.
+This term indicates the circumstances under which your General Power of Attorney is active.

-"Durable" describes a grant of authority, to your Attorney-in-Fact, that continues to be valid regardless of your mental state.
+“Durable” describes a grant of authority (to your Attorney-in-Fact) that is valid regardless of your mental state.
 Also called an Immediate Power of Attorney.

 What is a General “Springing” Power of Attorney?

-Much like "Durable," "Springing" is a legal term to describe the circumstances under which your representative's authority is valid.
+Much like “Durable,” “Springing” is a legal term to describe the circumstances under which your Attorney-in-Fact’s authority is active/effective.

 “Springing” describes authority that only becomes valid upon your mental incapacity.

-Call or text to speak to an attorney!
+Call, text, or email to speak to an attorney!